aarushbothra/midibox/README.md

 Requires Python 3.8, as well as libraries mido, ezdxf, and pretty_midi to be installed on the system running the program

 # How to Use
 Before starting, edit the global variables above the dashed lines to match the specifications of the music box and paper you will be using.
 Next, run the gui.py file, and a subdirectory should be created with your .dxf files in the same directory as gui.py.
 I plan on creating an actual GUI in the future to make this process easier.
+You can test these features using the midi files provided in /midi.